swcarpentry/modern-scientific-authoring/01-mess.md

     almost every implementation adds its own features, so "standard Markdown" is an oxymoron.

-A few other considerations are:

-1. Formats like `.docx` actually store a mix of typesetting commands and actual text, just like LaTeX, HTML, and Markdown.
-    The difference is that in the latter, the commands themselves are also written in human-readable text (for a loose definition of "readable").
-    As a result,
-    only special-purpose tools like Microsoft Word and LibreOffice can process the former reliably.
-    Tools like Google Docs work this way as well: the Javascript in the user's browser turns commands like "make this bold" into tags that browsers know how to render.
-    These tags are hidden from users,
-    who only see the document's rendered form.
-    (Authorea and Overleaf do the same thing, except their storage format is LaTeX.)

-2. While hard-core programmers sneer at WYSIWYG tools and their non-textual formats, their feet are made of clay.
-    Thirty years after WYSIWYG document formats became widespread, most version control systems still can't handle them: when confronted with two different version of a Microsoft Word file, all Git can say is, "Difference detected."
-    There is no good reason for this other than snobbery, but the net effect is that
-    anyone who wants to adopt version control has to abandon the tools that they and their colleagues have used productively for years in the hope of greater productivity at some future date.
+And if that wasn't confusing enough:

-3. HTML and Markdown do not support equations directly, but packages exist to allow authors to embed LaTeX-style equations in documents of either kind.
+HTML and Markdown do not support equations directly, but packages exist to allow authors to embed LaTeX-style equations in documents of either kind.
 The [Jupyter Notebook][jupyter] relies on one such package, which allows users to put equations and other things in Markdown cells to be rendered in the browser.

-4. It is relatively straightforward to integrate desktop text-based systems like LaTeX and other tools that manage computation to support reproducible research.
+One final consideration is that it is relatively straightforward to integrate desktop text-based systems like LaTeX and other tools that manage computation to support reproducible research.
-    It's much more complicated, at least right now, to integrate a typical geophysics or bioinformatics pipeline with a Google Doc or LibreOffice
-    so that figures are automatically updated when data changes.
+It's much more complicated, at least right now, to integrate a typical geophysics or bioinformatics pipeline with a Google Doc or LibreOffice so that figures are automatically updated when data changes.

+> ## More Heat than Light
+>
+> The division between WYSIWYG and typesetting/markup formats is more apparent than real.
+> Formats like `.docx` actually store a mix of typesetting commands and actual text,
+> just like LaTeX, HTML, and Markdown.
+> The difference is that the latter store the commands as human-readable text,
+> which means that legacy text processing tools like the standard Unix command-line utilities
+> can be used to process them
+> (though as [this comment on Stack Overflow][html-regexp] indicates,
+> there are limits to how much those tools can actually do).
+> In contrast,
+> the formatting instructions embedded in Microsoft Word and LibreOffice
+> are created by and for specialized programs,
+> so plain-text tools like `grep` don't work with them.
+>
+> Tools like Google Docs work this way as well:
+> the Javascript in the user's browser turns commands like "make this bold"
+> into tags that browsers know how to render.
+> These tags are hidden from users,
+> who only see the document's rendered form.
+> (Authorea and Overleaf do the same thing,
+> except their storage format is LaTeX.)
+>
+> And when hard-core programmers sneer at WYSIWYG tools and their non-textual formats,
+> their feet are made of clay.
+> Thirty years after WYSIWYG document formats became widespread,
+> most version control systems still can't handle them:
+> when confronted with two different version of a Microsoft Word file,
+> all Git can say is, "Difference detected."
+> There is no good reason for this other than snobbery,
+> but the net effect is that
+> anyone who wants to adopt version control has to abandon the tools
+> that they and their colleagues have used productively for years
+> in the hope of greater productivity at some future date.
+{: .callout}

 All of the discussion above has assumed that authors are creating letters and papers, but researchers also frequently need to create posters and slides to present their work.